Atypon-OpenSource/manuscripts-json-schema/NOTES.md

 ## How it works

-### Introduction

-It is largely a copy of `$merge`: https://github.com/epoberezkin/ajv-merge-patch

-I struggled for days trying to get `ajv-merge-patch` to work with more than 1 layer.

-e.g. an immediate subclass (say `MPStyle`) of `MPManagedObject` would get all its properties.
-However, if you subclassed `MPStyle` for `MPBorderStyle`, it wouldn't have the `MPManagedObject` properties, only the `MPStyle` ones.

-Additionally, the way it worked was pretty confusing and hard to debug.

-My solution is `mash.js` which is an incredibly simple and boring (go look) recursive merger.

-### Implementation

-The `definitions` directory contains all the JSON schemas in an unprocessed state.
+The `schemas_src/` directory contains all the JSON schemas in an unprocessed state.

-You can look in `validate.js` and see that it first adds all the schemas in `definitions/scalars`.
+You can look in `schemas.js` and see that it first adds all the schemas in `schemas_src/scalars`.

 These are simple/boring schemas with no inheritance, e.g.:

 - `_id` matching the pattern `^MP[a-zA-Z]+:[0-9a-zA-Z\\-]+`
 - `hexColor` matching the pattern `^#[a-fA-F0-9]{6}`

-The next step (in `validate.js`) is to grab all the schemas in `definitions/concrete`.
+The next step (in `schemas.js`) is to grab all the schemas in `schemas_src/concrete`.

 These are the schemas that are actually used/exported.

 These have a bit of "magic", in the form of a custom keyword (`$mash`).

-`$mash` was simply the first synonym of `$merge` I could think of.

 ### Example